odoo/documentation/manufacturing/overview/getting_started/manufacturing_order.rst

 person, in one step, and/or you do not need the level of granular control afforded by work orders and routings.

-Managing your operations in this way is the default behavior in Odoo.
+Managing your operations in this way is the default behavior in Twenty20.
 There are two basic phases from planning to production:

 1. Create manufacturing orders